iterative/mlem.ai/content/docs/start/deploying.md

 </details>

-To create new target env, run
+To create a new target env, run

 ```mlem
 $ mlem create env heroku staging -c api_key=<you api key>